Grandparents' Rights

 What Steps Should Grandparents Take Before Filing for Visitation Rights?

-Before filing for visitation rights, it’s crucial for grandparents to collect evidence demonstrating a beneficial relationship with the child.
-Documentation of prior visits, communications, and any involvement in the child’s life will support your position.
+Before filing for visitation rights, grandparents must collect evidence demonstrating a beneficial relationship with the child.
+Documentation of prior visits, communications, and any involvement in the child's life will support your position.
 Additionally, obtaining character references from those who have witnessed this positive relationship can further bolster your situation.

 Do Tribal Custody Laws Affect Grandparents' Rights?